smapiot/piral/docs/tutorials/13-sharing-from-piral.md

 - An API can be customized *per* pilet
 - APIs are protected and cannot be changed

-This could be done as simple as:
+This could be done as simply as:

 ```ts
 function createCustomApi() {